briansunter/site/site/blog/unsplash.md

     - photography
 ---

-I was interested in what would happen if I uploaded some of my photos to unsplash, a creative commons stock photography site.
+I wondered what would happen if I uploaded some of my photos to unsplash, a creative commons stock photography site.

 I've always been interested in making useful things and I was curious if anyone would use my photos if I uploaded them to [Unsplash](https://unsplash.com/@bsunter "Unsplash").
 By uploading them to Unsplash, I make the photo free for use without credit.
-I included the location and a few tags in the description .
+I included the location and a few tags in the description.

 This is their license:
 >All photos published on Unsplash can be used for free.
 You can use them for commercial and noncommercial purposes.
 You do not need to ask permission from or provide credit to the photographer or Unsplash, although it is appreciated when possible.